Elisabeth Anthony Dexter

-Elisabeth Anthony Dexter was a social historian who contributed the longest-lived service in southern Europe on behalf of Jewish refugees of any American churchwoman during World War II.
+Elisabeth Anthony Dexter was a social historian who contributed the longest-lived service in southern Europe on behalf of refugees from Nazi Germany, including Jews, of any American churchwoman during World War II.

 Early life and career

-Elisabeth Williams Anthony was born on April 7, 1887 in Bangor Maine, the oldest child of Harriet Angell and the Reverend Alfred Anthony.
-Among her prominent Anthony relatives of Rhode Island, Elisabeth's grandfather, Lewis Anthony, was a cousin of Susan B. Anthony and of Henry B. Anthony, who had served as President ‘’pro tempore’’ of the U.S. Senate.
+Elisabeth Williams Anthony was born on April 7, 1887, in Bangor, Maine, the oldest child of Harriet Angell and the Reverend Alfred Anthony.
+Among her prominent Anthony relatives in Rhode Island was Elisabeth's grandfather, Lewis Anthony, who was a cousin of Susan B. Anthony and of Henry B. Anthony, who had served as President ‘’pro tempore’’ of the U.S. Senate.
 Lewis Anthony had made a fortune as a shoe wholesaler and had endowed the historic black college at Harper’s Ferry, West Virginia, Storer College.

-When she was twelve, her mother, Harriet was drowned, and Elisabeth was cared for by aunts.
+When she was twelve, her mother, Harriet, drowned, and Elisabeth was cared for by aunts.
 Elisabeth was a good student and finished at or near the top of her class when she earned her degree in Philosophy from Bates College in 1908.
 She subsequently received a Master’s degree in Sociology at Columbia University.
 During her graduate studies, Elisabeth started to identify with the feminist movement and decided to join the Unitarian Church, leaving her father’s liberal denomination of Free Baptists.
 In 1914, she married Robert Dexter, a social worker, and they had two children, Lewis and Harriet.
-At the end of the war, Elisabeth and Robert studied for doctorates at Clark University and completed their degrees in 1927, Elisabeth in history and Robert in sociology.
+At the end of the war, Elisabeth and Robert studied for doctorates at Clark University and completed their degrees in 1927: Elisabeth in history and Robert in sociology.
 Elisabeth eventually published her dissertation, a social history of 17th and 18th century America, ‘’Colonial Women of Affairs: Women in business and the Professions in America Before 1776,’’ Houghton Mifflin Company, 1931.
 Elisabeth and Robert then accepted positions on the faculty of Skidmore College.